Kandru/cs2-demo-recorder/README.md

 * DemosDir - "demos/": The folder for recording the demo on the server is created along the path addons/counterstrikesharp/data/
 * Token - "your_web_app_token": Your WEB token for uploading demo to the site.
 * UploadUrl - "http://example.com:2053/upload": Demo download handler address.
+* EnableUpload - Set to false to disable upload mechanism (demos will just be saved locally).

 ### Commands
 * css_dr_reload - Reload config DemoRecorder.json.
 Access @css/root